Wesley Timoteo: Club career

 In 2018, Timoteo made one appearance for Belenenses in the Portuguese fifth tier. during the 2019–20 season, he appeared for Estoril Praia B in the fifth tier.

 In 2020, Timoteo signed with Cypriot First Division side PO Xylotymbou, making twenty league appearances and one appearance in the Cypriot Cup that season.

 In 2021, he returned to Portugal with S.C.
 Lusitânia in the fifth tier Liga Meo Azores.

 In March 2022, Timoteo trialed with Canadian Premier League club FC Edmonton.
 With Edmonton experiencing significant financial difficulties, Timoteo was signed by fellow CPL club HFX Wanderers and immediately loaned to the Edmonton.
 He scored his first professional goal on May 14 against Pacific FC.
 In the final game of the season on October 8, he scored the winning goal from a direct free kick in a 3–1 victory over Valour FC.
 In December 2022, HFX announced they had signed Timoteo to a new contract through 2024, with an option for 2025.

+In March 2026, he signed with Atlético Ottawa in the Canadian Premier League for the 2026 season, with an option for 2027.